Curriculum

 • A faculty where well-educated and articulate teachers explicitly convey real knowledge to students using traditional teaching methods rather than using so-called ‘student-based learning’.

+It is our goal to educate youth on our nation’s founding principles and empower them, as free citizens, to pursue a virtuous life of happiness and excellence.
 In the earliest grades, the curriculum focuses primarily on language, with the bulk of the school day given to teaching literacy and numeracy.
 Both subjects are foundational to a student’s education, so the resources and methods deployed in each case must be consistent and excellent.
 The Academy uses the Access Literacy program to teach literacy and related skills, and the Singapore Math Program to teach numeracy.

 Why Do We Teach Latin?